-Subnetting Based on Network Requirement
+Master Subnetting Based on Network Requirement – Exclusive Guide 2025

-Sometimes a number of sub-networks are most important than on the number of host addresses per sub-network.
-For example, an organization wants to separate their network traffic based on internal structure or department setup.
-In this case, the number of subnets is most important in determining how many bits to borrow.
-Accommodate the maximum number of the host including the required number of subnets is best practice in networking.
-The addressing scheme must allow for expansion in the number of host addresses per subnet and the total number of subnets.
-In this lesson, I am going to discuss the subnetting based on network requirement.
+Sometimes, the number of sub-networks is more critical than the number of host addresses per sub-network.
+For example, an organization wants to separate network traffic based on internal structure or department setup.
+In this case, subnetting based on network requirements is most important in determining how many bits to borrow.
+The addressing scheme must allow for expansion in the number of host addresses per subnet and the total number of subnets, adaptable to IPv6 /64 segmentation as of June 30, 2025.
+In this lesson, I will discuss subnetting based on network requirements.

-Examples Subnetting Based on Network Requirement
+Examples of Subnetting Based on Network Requirement

 Net-0 | Network ID | 115.255.11110000.00000000 | 115.255.240.0 |